 Open hours: Open all day seven days a week

-Arguably Joburg’s most beautiful park, declared a National Monument and strangely sitting in the dead centre of urban Johannesburg.
+Arguably Joburg’s most beautiful park, The Wilds has been declared a National Monument and strangely sits in the dead centre of urban Johannesburg.
 This jaw dropping park is open for walking tours during the summer months and you can bring your dog provided it’s on a leash.

 Address: Parking is available on the corner of Houghton Drive and St. Patricks, Houghton